-- The representative of Finland, speaking on behalf of the Nordic countries, considered that in the negotiations under the Uruguay Round a great degree of consensus had been reached on most of the provisions of a new and improved Agreement.
+The representative of Finland, speaking on behalf of the Nordic countries, considered that in the negotiations under the Uruguay Round a great degree of consensus had been reached on most of the provisions of a new and improved Agreement.
 Therefore, the recent disagreement at the end of the negotiations on the code of good practice for the preparation, adoption and application of standards was most unfortunate.
-The Nordic countries supported the text as it now stood in Annex 4 of the MTN.GNG/NG8/W/83/Add.3.
-It was a workable, practicable and pragmatic approach to strengthening the obligations of governments towards standardizing bodies on national, sub-national and regional levels, and also to giving guidance to those bodies in their implementation of the Agreement.
+The Nordic countries supported the text as it now stood in Annex 4 of MTN.GNG/NG8/W/83/Add.3.
+It was a workable, practicable and pragmatic approach to strengthening the obligations of governments towards standardizing bodies on national, sub-national and regional levels, and also to giving guidance to those bodies in their implementation of Agreement.
 They considered it unfortunate, therefore, that the United States delegation had not been able to support this most important proposal, with the result that negotiations had been blocked on some other important issues as well.
-They welcomed the assurance by the United States delegation that it was willing to proceed with the discussions in a constructive way, and considered the United States decision not to table the informal paper officially as a sign that the United States was not committed to it and that there was room for further negotiations. - 17.
+They welcomed the assurance by the United States delegation that it was willing to proceed with the discussions in a constructive way, and considered the United States decision not to table the informal paper officially as a sign that the United States was not committed to it and that there was room for further negotiations.

 The representative of Canada said that it appeared from the statements by the delegations of the European Economic Community and the United States that this issue threatened to undermine the very good progress that the Negotiating Group had made in the course of the past two years.
 He appealed to the two delegations most directly concerned to engage this matter constructively and purposefully in order to resolve the remaining outstanding issues in view of the very short time left, in line with the objectives of the Uruguay Round.
 Some of their comments could be construed as being positive.
 First, they both seemed to suggest that the text or position of the other side would take obligations on standards organizations outside of the Agreement which implied that neither delegation wished to see that happening.
 Secondly, both delegations had indicated willingness to continue working towards a resolution of the issue.
 The fact that they both felt that each other's positions were unworkable in some practical sense seemed to suggest that there were ways of moving towards such a resolution.

-- 18. The representative of New Zealand send that there were many far more difficult problems to solve in the Uruguay Round than the present disagreement over the code of good practice.
+The representative of New Zealand said that there were many far more difficult problems to solve in the Uruguay Round than the present disagreement over the code of good practice.
 The Negotiating Group had been successful so far in making progress on the basis of informal texts, but since at present it risked a blockage, progress had to be made very rapidly on this point.
 His delegation was among those who could support the proposal by the European Economic Community in its present form, but was ready to engage in discussions to reach a compromise.
 It was necessary that the Negotiating Group made progress on a package of key issues; the particular one raised at the present meeting was not of major interest to his delegation.
 In this connection he recalled that one proposal had been on the table for nearly two years.
 While it had not been opposed by any single delegation, not much progress had been made on this proposal.
-A sense of urgency required compromises so that the Negotiating Group could continue the progress it had made so far. - 19.
-The Committee took note of the statements made under this item and also agreed that the Chairman should transmit the above statements to the Negotiating Group on MTN Agreements and Arrangements.
+A sense of urgency required compromises so that the Negotiating Group could continue the progress it had made so far.